tonaljs/tonal/packages/note/README.md

 - midi {Number}: the note midi number
 - freq {Number}: the frequency using an equal temperament at 440Hz

-This function *always* returns an object with all this properties, but if it's not a valid note all properties will be null.
+This function *always* returns an object with all this properties, but if it"s not a valid note all properties will be null.

-The returned object can't be mutated.
+The returned object can"t be mutated.

 **Kind**: static constant of [<code>Note</code>](#module_Note)
 **Returns**: <code>Object</code> - an object with the properties (or an object will all properties